PoisotLab/ms_metaweb_transfer/manuscript.md

 [@Braga2021PhyRec].
 Taken together, these considerations suggest that phylogenies can reliably be used to transfer knowledge on species interactions.

 Our case study shows that phylogenetic transfer learning is indeed an effective approach to predict the Canadian mammalian metaweb.
-This showcases that although the components (species) that make up the Canadian and European communities may not be shared, if the medium selected in the transfer step is biologically plausible, we can still effectively learn from the known network and make biologically relevant predictions of interactions.
+This showcases that although the components (species) that make up the Canadian and European communities may not be *perfectly* shared, if the medium (proxy space) selected in the transfer step is biologically plausible, we can still effectively learn from the known network and make biologically relevant predictions of interactions.
+It should be reiterated that the framework presented in @fig:concept is amenable to changes;
-It should be reiterated that the framework presented in @fig:concept is amenable to changes; notably, the measure of similarity may not be phylogeny, and can be replaced by information on foraging [@Beckerman2006ForBio], cell-level mechanisms [@Boeckaerts2021PreBac], or a combination of traits and phylogenetic structure [@Stock2021PaiLea].
+notably, the measure of similarity may not be phylogeny, and can be replaced by information on foraging [@Beckerman2006ForBio], cell-level mechanisms [@Boeckaerts2021PreBac], or a combination of traits and phylogenetic structure [@Stock2021PaiLea].

 # Data used for the case study